isomerpages/sciencecentre-emag/_stories/Environment/The Spectacular Snakes of Singapore.md

 help them to move and retain moisture.
 Their <a href="https://www.nature.com/articles/news990812-11" rel="noopener noreferrer nofollow" target="_blank"><u>stretchable jaws</u></a> have flexible joints allowing them to <a href="https://thehsi.org/2015/05/06/biting-off-more-than-they-can-chew-how-snakes-swallow-large-prey/" rel="noopener noreferrer nofollow" target="_blank"><u>feed on prey much larger than their skulls</u></a>.
 Their famous <a href="https://www.kqed.org/science/1982590/why-do-snakes-have-forked-tongues" rel="noopener noreferrer nofollow" target="_blank"><u>forked tongues</u></a> let
-them “smell” their surroundings to locate prey, while some snakes like pythons even have <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC2855400/" rel="noopener noreferrer nofollow" target="_blank"><u>heat-sensitive pits</u></a> that detect infrared radiation of warm-blooded prey in the dark like thermal imaging.</p>
+them “smell” their surroundings to locate prey.
+Certain snakes like pythons even have <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC2855400/" rel="noopener noreferrer nofollow" target="_blank"><u>heat-sensitive pits</u></a> that detect infrared radiation of warm-blooded prey in the dark like thermal imaging.</p>
 <p>Although films and popular media often portray snakes as aggressive animals,